info-marceloramirez/architectures/README.md

 # architectures
-Aarchitecture diagrams and technology descriptions for reference architectures, examples of cloud architectures, and solution ideas for common workloads.
+Architecture diagrams and technology descriptions for reference architectures, examples of cloud architectures, and solution ideas for common workloads.
 Description